rocket-pool/old.docs.rocketpool.net/README.md

 - Clone this repo eg: `git clone git@github.com:rocket-pool/rocketpool.github.io.git ./rpdocs`
 - Move into the directory: `cd rpdocs`
 - Install dependencies using: `npm install` or `yarn install`
-- Run the dev server which will create the site and update automatically when you make changes: `yarn dev`
+- Run the dev server which will create the site and update automatically when you make changes: `yarn dev` or `npm run dev`
 - Go to `http://localhost:8080/` in your browser to view the site.

 ## Project Structure